Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/lessons/lesson-11.md

 ## D3 in Depth Guide

-use this in depth guide to D3 to solve problems and find solutions.
+Use this in depth guide to D3 to solve problems and find solutions.

 https://www.d3indepth.com